Lexulous: Launch of Lexulous

 The day after the Delhi High Court ruling, the game was once more made available online under the new name "Lexulous".
-Whilst the game had an appearance overhaul, it still maintained the essential elements of the Scrabulous version including all of its past records, user IDs, and saved information.
+Whilst the game had an appearance overhaul, it still maintained the essential elements of the Scrabulous version including all of its records, user IDs, and saved information.

 Lexulous also altered the layout of the game to differentiate it more from Scrabble.
 This change occurred on 3 December 2008, and saw score multipliers moved around the board, and the point score of tiles no longer matching those of Scrabble.
 In addition a player is now given 8 tiles to play with instead of the traditional 7 tiles.
 A 4x multiplier had been added to the game, however this feature was removed the next day.

 As of early 2011, one of the original Lexulous features, ordinary seven-letter Scrabble (including solitaire and versus the robot) became available again on the Lexulous website for users outside of USA and Canada.